 Electronic Graphics Design

 Using a variety of graphics software, the designer creates graphics and other art work for EATV ID's, logos, bulletin boards and other programming.
 Previous graphic experience and training highly desirable.
 This is an opportunity to create a design portfolio.

 This intern assists with the scheduling of EATV programming and with air play records, and other record keeping functions.
 This is an opportunity to learn about television station administration.

 This intern assists in operating the EATV digital automated on-air playback system, monitors the air signal for quality, and performs other technical functions as directed.
 This is an excellent internship for someone with an interest in television engineering.

 Program Acquisition and Production

-This intern assists the EATV faculty program manager in assessing the suitability of programming for air on Channels 27 and 75.
+This intern assists the EATV faculty program manager in assessing the suitability of programming for air.
 He or she also assists with EATV program production.
 This is an excellent opportunity for a student who has aspirations of becoming a television producer.
 Candidates are chosen from outstanding department video production students.

-This intern writes, performs, and records voice-overs for EATV announcements and other productions, and has the opportunity to appear on Channels 27 and 75 productions.
+This intern writes, performs, and records voice-overs for EATV announcements and other productions, and has the opportunity to appear on EATV productions.
 The perfect internship for a student wanting to become a television announcer, reporter, anchor, or performer.